-In 1750, a Scottish Captain named James Lowry was commanding a merchant shipped named the “Molly” from London to Jamaica and back again.
-Although he possessed agreeable features, he was a cruel captain, and it did not take long for his crew of 14 to despise him because of his cruelty.
-It happened during the return trip, when one of the tars named Keninth Hossack tripped while on the quarterdeck and claimed he was sick.
-This infuriated the 5 foot 7-inch Lowry, and he “came like a fury” at Hossack and ordered that he be tied up so he could be flogged.
-Lowry had one of Hossack’s arms secured to the halyards and the other to the main shrouds, and then Lowry “took a rope in his hand, and beat him in a most unmerciful manner, telling him that he was an idle fellow, not willing to perform his duty; for although he pretended to be afflicted with sickness, yet the captain would not believe him.”
+One of the tars named Keninth Hossack tripped while on the quarterdeck and claimed he was sick.
+This infuriated the 5 foot 7-inch Lowry, and he came “like a fury” at Hossack and ordered that he be tied up so he could be flogged.
+Captain James Lowry had one of Hossack’s arms secured to the halyards and the other to the main shrouds.
+Lowry then “took a rope in his hand, and beat him in a most unmerciful manner, telling him that he was an idle fellow, not willing to perform his duty; for although he pretended to be afflicted with sickness, yet the captain would not believe him.”

 “[He] broke the Finger of one Man; bit the Finger of another … [causing so much injury it had to be cut off]; broke the Head and Skull of one Man with his … cane, which he called the Royal-Oak Foremast, one of the Spinters of the Cane stuck in the Man’s Skull; another he beat very bad on his Side.”

-The sailors finally reached the breaking point and confined Lowry to his cabin, and while Lowry was confined, the Molly began to leak.
+The sailors finally reached the breaking point.
+They confined Lowry to his cabin, which is when the Molly began to leak.
 The sailors tried to dock in the Port of Lisbon but it was not allowed.
-A fishing boat with a Pilot then boarded the leaking ship and Lowry sent a letter to the British Counsel in Lisbon claiming the men had mutinied.
-The consul came on board and the sailors were arrested, Lowry as reinstated as commander, and the sailors were sent back to England aboard a Man of War.
+A fishing boat with a pilot then boarded the leaking ship and Lowry sent a letter to the British Counsel in Lisbon claiming the men had mutinied.
+In response to Lowry’s letter, the consul came on board.
+The sailors were arrested, and Lowry was reinstated as commander.
+The sailors were sent back to England aboard a Man-of-war.

 “His eyes were bright and piercing, and his Complexion very fresh and delicate … His Features were very regular and agreeable, and no Ways suited to the Cruelty of his Disposition.”

-During the ride to the scaffold, he remained composed, even after spectators began to express their indignation:
+During the ride to the scaffold, Lowry remained composed, just like Marie Antoinette would during her tumbril ride.
+Even after spectators began to express their indignation, Lowry did not react:

 “Some sailors cried out, ‘Where is your Royal Oak’s foremast?’ others vociferated ‘He is shamming Abraham!'”